ravendb/ravendb-nodejs-client/README.md

 });
 ```

 Also you can set global models class resolver (something like class autoloader in PHP).
-It should be an callback function receives and model class name which should return it's constructor:
+It should be a callback function accepting a name of the model class and returning its constructor:

 ```javascript
 store.conventions.addDocumentInfoResolver({